-In 2016, Arkansas ranked worst with the highest percentage of physically inactive adults, at 32.5 percent, maintaining a six-year trend of being in the top three most inactive states.10 Although most Arkansas adults do participate in some form of physical activity, and while the numbers are increasing, the percentage who meet the recommended 150 minutes is below the nationwide
+In 2016, Arkansas ranked worst with the highest percentage of physically inactive adults, at 32.5 percent, maintaining a six-year trend of being in the top three most inactive states.
+Although most Arkansas adults do participate in some form of physical activity, and while the numbers are increasing, the percentage who meet the recommended 150 minutes is below the nationwide average.
+Arkansas adults aged 35-44 had the lowest percentage of those meeting the goal.
+(See Figure 1)

-ACHI is a nonpartisan, independent, health policy center that serves as a catalyst to improve the health of Arkansans.
-1401 W Capitol Avenue, Suite 300 • Little Rock, Arkansas 72201 • (501) 526-2244 • www.achi.net In addition, 21.5 percent of Arkansas high school students met the daily goal of 60 minutes of physical activity in 2017,12 which is down from 28.6 percent in 201513 and 27.5 percent in 2013.14
+In addition, 21.5 percent of Arkansas high school students met the daily goal of 60 minutes of physical activity in 2017, 12 which is down from 28.6 percent in 2015 and 27.5 percent in 2013.
+14